Of Microbes and Men - The Fermi Paradox

 - Just the right amount of water—not so much it’s a global swimming pool, but enough for life to splash around in.

 Phew!
-That’s a checklist longer than my grocery list.
-If all these boxes need checking, the odds of finding a habitable planet might drop from “slim” to “are you kidding me?”
-Just ruling out (maybe-) gas giants shrinks our 176 candidates to a measly 8.
+That’s longer than my grocery list.
+If all these boxes need checking, the odds of finding a habitable planet might drop from “slim” to “forget about it!”
+Just ruling out (maybe-) gas giants shrinks our set of 176 candidates to a measly 8.

 The Neutral Case: Maybe the Universe Isn’t That Picky